Tamworth Enterprise College

 Tamworth Enterprise College (formerly Belgrave High School) is a coeducational secondary school with academy status in Tamworth, Staffordshire, England, which pupils attend from the ages of 11 to 16 years old.

 The school was founded with just one building called "The same year Block" in 1978, and in 1981 added the "E Block" for its additional pupils.
 The school canteen was originally placed in the White Block but was later moved to a more central location within the school.
 The area that was occupied by the old canteen is now used for classroom teaching.
 Since then, the school canteen has been extended, with a new purpose-built extension added beside the existing kitchen area.
-Which has a 2 star hygiene rating.

-The school's headteacher is Mr Jon Spears.
-The schools is sponsored by the Academies Enterprise Trust.
+The school is sponsored by the Academies Enterprise Trust.